haberdashPI/german_track/_research/plans.md

-- try different parmas or even a classifier for our "main" figure
 - classify spatial vs. object, wha'ts that look like

 - also keep working on windows near and far from switches